Stoelting F231 Stress Test

 Single Generator - Ecomode

-However, running a single generator on ecomode is unreliable.
+However, running a single generator for soft serve machines on ecomode is unreliable.
 There is not enough power going to the machine for it to run smoothly.
 There is a lot of added stress which causes problems for the machine.

 Bottom Line: You are not able to efficiently run most soft serve machines on a single generator using ecomode.